Sub-grid properties for model-driven app main forms

-- Only Related Records: Sub-grid will display only records related to the current record.
+- Only Related Records: Sub-grid will display only rows related to the current row.

-- All Record Types: Sub-grid will display records filtered only by the default view or, if the view selector is enabled, any views the user chooses.
+- All Row Types: Sub-grid will display rows filtered only by the default view or, if the view selector is enabled, any views the user chooses.

 The option you choose will affect the behavior of the show list control.
 More information: Show list behavior

-- Only Related Records: A list of entities that are related to this entity with the name of the lookup field on that entity which defines the relationship in parentheses.
+- Only Related Records: A list of tables that are related to this table with the name of the lookup column on that table which defines the relationship in parentheses.

-- All Record Types: A list of all entities.
+- All Row Types: A list of all tables.

 |Default View||Choose the view that will be applied by default.
 If you do not enable any other views using the View Selector property.
 This will be the only view.

 Use the Edit button to open the default view for editing.
 Use the New button to create a new view to use for this sub-grid.